 Skill: Representing Patterns in Different Ways

-Using multiple representations of the same pattern to communicate understanding is an essential component of the development of algebraic thinking.
-Non-numeric patterns with repeating patterns can be represented using concrete or semi-concrete materials, symbols, or oral descriptions.
+Using multiple representations of the same pattern can support students in deepening their understanding.
+Non-numeric patterns with repeating elements can be represented using concrete or visual (semi-concrete) materials, symbols, and verbal descriptions.

 Examples of Representation Modes